ShreyasBhaktharam/CloudHack_2/README.md

 # RabbitMQ
-Using NodeJS and Express to deploy microservice architecture using RabbitMQ
+Using NodeJS and Express to deploy a microservice architecture with various services communicating to each other using RabbitMQ